 Select Wines

-The 2015 Elan Vineyards Cabernet Sauvignon is medium to dark ruby in color; immediately offers a captivating bouquet of sweet blackberry, hints of dust, espresso, dried herbs and a darker spice.
-The aromatics are elegant and are focused on fruit rather than secondary characteristics from the oak – the oak adds a complementary influence rather than a detracting one.
-Offers flavors of plum and blackberry.
-Very fine-grained chalk-like tannins persist – creating a supple texture across the palate while lingering on the finish – a noteworthy characteristic of this wine.
-There is also, a darker spice note.
+The 2015 Elan Vineyards Cabernet Sauvignon is medium to dark ruby in color; the bouquet immediately offers a captivating bouquet of sweet blackberry, hints of dust, espresso, dried herbs and a darker spice.
+The aromatics are elegant and are focused on fruit rather than secondary characteristics from the oak; the oak adds a complementary influence rather than a detracting one.
+The palate reveals flavors of plum and blackberry.
+Very fine-grained chalk-like tannins persist, creating a supple texture across the palate while lingering on the finish; the supple texture is a noteworthy characteristic of this wine.
+A darker spice nuance lingers on the finish.
 This wine was aged in French oak barrels for 25 months.
 A sophisticated showing.

 The 2006 Elan Vineyards Proprietary blend incorporates only three of their finest barrels from each vintage (based on blind tasting) and as a result is available in very limited production only to wine club members.
 After bottling, this wine always ages for at least another year before being released.
 We tried the ’06 vintage while still in barrel.
 It was already an elegant wine with a very balanced palate for still being approximately 18 months away from release.